 This is done by spraying the liquid into the intake valves while the engine is running.
-This feeds the engine this throttle cleaner fluid along with the air which gets into the mixture and gets ignited.
+This feeds the engine with throttle cleaner fluid along with the air which gets into the mixture and gets ignited.
 This ensures cleaning the carbon deposits inside the intake and the intake valves.